 Contadora Island remains a popular vacation destination in Panama.
 However, the island and some of it’s hotels have seen better days.
 Many hotels and buildings are either abandoned or left in poor condition.

-It’s clear that this island has many secrets, given it’s strategic location and controversial history.
+It’s clear that this remote tropical island has many secrets, given it’s strategic location and controversial history.

-There is a hotels in operation at the north end of Playa Larga.
+There is a hotel at the north end of Playa Larga.
 This section of the beach is clean and well maintained.